syahidfrd/syahidfrd.com/src/content/blog/bare-metal-go-deployment/index.md

 ### Set Up the Server and Configure `systemd`

-SSH into your vps server, create the necessary directory for your app.
+SSH into your VPS server, create the necessary directory for your app.

 ```bash
 mkdir /var/lib/goapp